 There is an inordinate amount of terms related to climbing.
 And believe it or not, most of them are actually used pretty often.
-There are certainly some less common words that haven’t made it onto this list, but you’ll find everything you really need to know to scrub up and learn the lingo.
-So hopefully you’ll not be left nodding dumbly next time someone asks you for some beta on that arete you just sent.
+There are certainly some less common words that haven’t made it onto this list, but you’ll find everything you really need to know to scrub up and learn the lingo and the most common rock climbing terms.
+So, hopefully you’ll not be left nodding dumbly next time someone asks you for some beta on that arete you just sent.

 Abseil or rappel